Start your moodboard

 This process can take a while, and it’s common to feel like you have no idea how the moodboard will come together.
 You'll probably have more material than you need and it might look scattered.
 That’s okay!
 Creativity is an act of transformation.

 Start by exploring composition and introducing hierarchy.
-Place a key element such as a logo to anchor your board, and change the size and position of the remaining elements to indicate their importance and relationships to one another.
+Place a key element to anchor your board, and change the size and position of the remaining elements to indicate their importance and relationships to one another.

 Resize your images to add hierarchy.